unchil/GISMemo/README.md

 This GISMemo is a memo program based on Google Map: [Google Maps Platform][googlelink].

 Weather information provided by OpenWeather: [OpenWeatherMap][openweatherlink].

-The audio amplitude used with exoplayer is the Compose AudioWaveformlibrary: [compose-audiowaveform][compose-audiowaveform_link] .

 Memos are basically saved as snapshots of weather information and maps at the time and location of the memo.